Hip Fracture Prevention

 - Understand your individual risk for bone loss.
 Genetics plays a role in bone health, and some people have genetically determined high rates of bone turnover after menopause or with aging.
 Talk to your doctor about bone metabolism testing.
 Bone metabolism testing can provide additional information about your risk for fracture.

 - Make healthy lifestyle choices.
 Maintain a healthy weight and eat a diet rich in calcium and Vitamin D. Do not smoke and limit your alcohol intake.
+Begin an exercise program and stick with it.

 - Consider bone-boosting medications.
 In addition to calcium and Vitamin D supplements, there are many drug options that slow bone loss and increase bone strength.
 Talk to your doctor about these methods for protecting your bones.